frederic-baucher/q4eef/README.md

 ### Glossary
 The actors of this solution are :
 - __author__ : any teacher, consultant, ... that creates an exercise in a Questions_Bank of her/his choice (Moodle, ...).
-- __creator__ : any teacher, consultant, ... willing to share, on q4eef, herself/himself or on behalf of the author (after checking the copyright concerns)
+- __facilitator__ : any teacher, consultant, ... willing to share, on q4eef, herself/himself or on behalf of the author (after checking the copyright concerns)
+- __creator__ : a person who is the author and faciltator of an exercise available on q4eef
 - __reuser__ : any teacher that wants to reuse exercise stored in q4eef
 - __moderator__ : designated teacher(s) monitoring the access to q4eef
 - __maintainer__ : any creator or moderator that generate the target pivots